MarkHooijkaas/kreate-kube-templates/doc/Deployment.md

 Before `kreate-kube` version 1.7.0 they could only be placed at the toplevel.
 This might change in the future (kreate-kube 2.0).

+Listed below are all the fields supported by Deployment.
+A Patch will also look for fields in the target, so all the fields of HttpProbes patch (like readiness_path) can be set in a Deployment as well.

 An example is found below.
 ```
 strukt: